danielbodnar/awesome-stars/README.md

 ## coding

+- [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
+It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
 - [bregman-arie/devops-exercises](https://github.com/bregman-arie/devops-exercises) - Linux, Jenkins, AWS, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes, Terraform, OpenStack, SQL, NoSQL, Azure, GCP, DNS, Elastic, Network, Virtualization.
 DevOps Interview Questions

 ## command-line

+- [sindresorhus/conf](https://github.com/sindresorhus/conf) - Simple config handling for your app or module
 - [michidk/vscli](https://github.com/michidk/vscli) - A CLI/TUI which makes it easy to launch vscode projects, with a focus on dev containers.
 - [python-poetry/cleo](https://github.com/python-poetry/cleo) - Cleo allows you to create beautiful and testable command-line interfaces.
 - [saschagrunert/demo](https://github.com/saschagrunert/demo) - A framework for performing live pre-recorded command line demos in the wild 📼